 - With a sharp knife make a small circle around the center

 - Using a spoon gently remove the inside of the apple (where seeds are) and set aside

 Stuffed Hearty Apples (Oven Baked)

 - ½ cup chopped walnuts, or nuts of choice

 - 1 tbsp brown sugar, optional

 - Wash apples under cold water.
 With sharp knife make a small circle around the center.

 - Then, using a spoon gently scoop out the inside of the apple, leaving no seeds.

 - In a medium mixing bowl combine, raisins, walnuts, cinnamon and sugar and stir well.

-- Using a spoon, load the apples with the mix and arrange in a baking dish of choice.
+- Using a spoon, load the apples with the mix and arrange on baking tray (or use ceramic baking dish).
 It's recommended to leave room for the apple juice that gets around the apples during baking.